Yale-EEB723/finalproject/README.md

 ![null cluster](readme_figs/rm.null.cluster.png)

 Scaffolds do *not* cluster into a single large cluster!
 I have assumed that the clustering pattern I've been receiving is incorrect, but perhaps it is a true reflection of the structure of the data.
 For example, perhaps the scaffolds are clustering into two categories: high vs low quality.
+I am currently investigating the identity of the scaffolds that are members of the large cluster.
 Alternatively, while this pattern may be true at a high level, clustering methods may lack the resolution to identify relationships at finer levels.
 It is interesting that I receive similar clustering profiles from clustering scaffolds by gene presence/absence and clustering cell types by gene presence/absence across broad distances.

 ## Assessment